rookasrudzianskas/boomx/docs/python.md

 # Prediction interface reference

-This document defines the API of the `cog` Python module, which is used to define the interface for running predictions on your model.
+This document defines the API of the `boomx` Python module, which is used to define the interface for running predictions on your model.

-Tip: Run [`cog init`](getting-started-own-model.md#initialization) to generate an annotated `predict.py` file that can be used as a starting point for setting up your model.
+Tip: Run [`boomx init`](getting-started-own-model.md#initialization) to generate an annotated `predict.py` file that can be used as a starting point for setting up your model.

 ## Contents